findtimk/TweetGPT_Lambda/README.md

 Windows Command Prompt: ```zip -r package.zip Python```

-Now your `package.zip` archive is ready to upload in lambda layer.
+Now, `package.zip` archive is ready to upload in lambda layer.
 Create a lambda layer with `Python 11` runtime and upload the zip file.

-Add layer to both functions.
+Add layer to each functions and test them by creating a test event.